 We are fee-only.
 Our only compensation comes directly from our clients.
-Personal CFO clients pay a flat annual fee that’s calculated based on net worth.
-The fee is paid in arrears on a monthly basis.
-It is reset annually to reflect changes in net worth.
-Our fee schedule can be found below.
+Clients pay a flat annual fee that’s calculated based on net worth.
+The fee is paid in arrears on a monthly basis and is reset annually to reflect changes in net worth.
+Our fee schedule is below.

-For comparison, the standard advisory fee is 1% of assets under management (AUM).
+For comparison purposes, the standard advisory fee is 1% of assets under management (AUM).
 That translates into $10,000 per year for a $1 million portfolio.
-Additionally, most advisors who provide financial planning will charge a separate planning fee ranging between $1,500 – $10,000.
+Most advisors who provide financial planning also often charge an additional planning fee between $1,500 – $10,000+ per year.

-This fee structure creates a major issue for two types of people: those with low levels of investable assets and those with substantial investable assets.
-Here’s the problem.
+AUM pricing creates an issue for two profiles of people: those with few investable assets and those with substantial investable assets.
 Young professionals often have higher levels of income, but little in the way of investable assets.
-At a time when they really need planning and advice, most firms won’t work with them because they don’t meet the firm’s minimum asset level.
+At a time when they need planning and advice, many firms won’t work with them because they don’t meet a minimum asset level.

-Alternatively, people with substantial investable assets typically have a hard time justifying paying an annual fee of $50,000 (1% of $5 million) or more.
-And we agree.
-That is an absurd amount to pay, though it highlights exactly why most advisors charge in this manner.
-It’s just too lucrative to give up.
+Alternatively, people with substantial assets typically have a hard time paying an annual fee of $50,000 (1% of $5 million) or more.
+That is a tough pill to swallow for many clients to swallow, though it highlights why most advisors charge in this manner.
+It’s too lucrative to give up.

-Our fee is structured so that it eliminates both of these issues.
-We can work with high-earners who don’t yet have a lot of investable assets because we don’t have an investment minimum.
-On the other end of the spectrum, our tiered fee benefits clients with substantial assets (and higher levels of net worth) because they pay far less than 1%.
-For example, assume the same hypothetical client with $5 million in investable assets has a net worth of just over $6 million.
-At Mountain River, that client would pay $18,000 per year (0.3% of $6 million) as opposed to the $50,000 per year (1% of $5 million) they would pay an advisor with a standard fee!
+We work well with high-earners who don’t yet have a lot of investable assets because we don’t have an investment minimum.
+On the other end of the spectrum, our tiered fee benefits clients with substantial assets because they pay far less than 1%.
+For example, assume the same hypothetical client with $5 million in investable assets has a net worth of $6 million.
+At Mountain River, that client would pay $18,000 per year (0.3% of $6 million) as opposed to the $50,000 per year (1% of $5 million).

-Click here to learn more about fixed-fee pricing and why it’s a better and fairer way to pay your advisor.
+Click here to learn more about fixed-fee pricing and why it’s a fairer way to pay for advice.